 Henrietta: Hello roommate, neighbour; I am home.

 Happens to Agnieszka in Kurobara Alice.
 As the corollary to her Break the Cutie process, she stabs herself to death; a vampire named Maximilian, however, stabs her almost lifeless body with a magical blade, and renders her as this.
-The only way to "revive" her is to implant someone else's soul in her body; decades later, main character Asuza gives her soul in exchange for her boyfriend/student Kouya's life, and is transferred to Agnieszka's body... creating the titular "Alice".
+The only way to "revive" her is to implant someone else's soul in her body; decades later, main character Asuza gives her soul in exchange for her boyfriend/student Kouya's life, and is transferred to Agnieszka's body... creating "Alice".

 Metaophrically speaking, Kouya himself becomes this after Dimitri saves his life.
 When Alice (who once was Asuza) finds him again,. she sees that he's pretty much a pale shadow of the Ordinary Highschool Student he used to be.